Nukesor/pueue/FAQ.md

 Since Pueue calls a new shell session without any parameters, your `.bashrc` won't be read.

 However, reading `.bashrc` files turns out to be problematic as well.
-Pueue might add a feature for custom shell commands somehwere in the future, but this isn't working for now.
+Pueue might add a feature for custom shell commands somewhere in the future, but this isn't working for now.

 ## What's The Advantage Over Using A Terminal Multiplexer